Test in production without watermarks.

 End Class

-To transmit messages and receive messages, Rebus must also be configured with a message transport mechanism.
+To transmit and receive messages, Rebus must be configured with a message transport mechanism.
 Rebus is compatible with multiple transport alternatives, such as in-memory transport for testing, Azure Service Bus, RabbitMQ, and SQL Server.
-By using this it is not only tied to any specific queueing technology.
-It can be moved to any hosting environment.
+By using this, it is not only tied to any specific queueing technology and can be moved to any hosting environment.

 To utilize RabbitMQ as the message transport, for instance: